TheDudeman-67/Flying-arrow-game/README.md

 Download the .py (python) file in the main branch. (requires python to be installed on your computer)

 ## VERSION HISTORY
+v1.2.1 (Latest): Added version display in the game window.

-v1.2 (Latest): Changed speed increase from 2 every 5 points to 0.2 every point.
+v1.2: Changed speed increase from 2 every 5 points to 0.2 every point.
 Made the points counter nicer.
 Added a speed indicator.

 v1.1: Added mouse support